solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 Bringing together the findings of this survey of the stone meteorite of Iowa, they justify the following conclusions:

 1) The stone mass is comprised of irregular little mineral fragments of olivine and a substance related to augite, and appears to have been taken from a shattered rock.
+These same distinct small pieces are assembled from different admixed minerals.

 ...